A Craft Show Sales Strategy that Turns Shoppers into Buyers

 I had gone from “just looking” to trying the bathing suit on.
 But there was still the option of me not buying if I didn’t like what I saw when I looked in the mirror.

 But each dressing room had this soft, warm lighting that illuminated from behind the full-length mirror.
 It made my skin tone look warm and didn’t shine a spotlight on all my flaws.
-It made me feel confident enough to open the door and get the sales associate’s opinion on sizing; that doesn’t typically happened when bathing suit shopping.
+It made me feel confident enough to open the door and get the sales associate’s opinion on sizing; that doesn’t typically happen when bathing suit shopping.

 The store knew that minds can easily change in a dressing room and took steps for their products to be shown in their best lighting when being tried on.